 Voluntary Product Accessibility Template (VPAT)

-Respondus partners with Online ADA, experts in user accessibility and compliance.
-Every six months, Online ADA will audit, produce and certify the Voluntary Product Accessibility Template (VPAT) for LockDown Browser.
+Respondus partners with ABILITY Digital Accessibility Co. (formerly Online ADA), experts in user accessibility and compliance.
+Every six months, ABILITY will audit, produce and certify the Voluntary Product Accessibility Template (VPAT) for LockDown Browser.
 This ensures our accessibility documentation is kept up to date, and can alert us to issues missed with internal accessibility testing.

 LockDown Browser – VPAT